maxistar/dropstation/README.md

 ### WebServer Mode

 - works 1 minute showing a web interface
-- web interface shows all basic parameters of the device and allows trigger watering
+- web interface shows all basic parameters of the device and allows triggering watering
-- after one minute device goes slipping to 1 hour
+- after one minute the device goes to sleep for 1 hour
 - sleep timeout can be deactivated by reloading the page

-### Road Map
+### Roadmap

 - mobile applications
-  - ios application
+-  - iOS application
-  - android application
+-  - Android application
-- serve side application
+- server-side application
 - web service
 - hardware
   - develop PCB